 By law, the State Board of Examiners consists of:

 The Commissioner of Education, with the approval of the State Board of Education, appoints Board members to two-year terms of office.
 The terms are staggered to provide continuity.
 A vacancy is filled for the unexpired term only.
-The Assistant Commissioner serves as chair of the Board, and the Director of the Office of Licensure and Credentials serves as Board Secretary.
+The Assistant Commissioner serves as chair of the Board, and the Director of the Office of Certification and Induction serves as Board Secretary.

 The functions of the State Board of Examiners include:

-The Office of Licensure and Credentials works under the authority of the State Board of Examiners.
+The Office of Certification and Induction works under the authority of the State Board of Examiners.
 Office staff review applications and credentials and issue certificates to candidates who meet the requirements.

 200 River View Plaza is located on Route 29 in Trenton, NJ near Waterfront Park.
 Directions to River View Plaza.

 The Board has two standing committees that meet prior to the formal public meeting.
 The committees discuss matters on their respective agendas and make recommendations to the full Board for action.
 These committees are: